Test-GE-Org/janny-test/README.md

 ## Who will use this repo?
 This repo is available to all Predix CI/CD (Beta) customers.
 You can register to be a demo user at http://info.ci.build.ge.com/services/predix-cicd-beta/.

+## Any question or feedback?
+To submit your question or feedback, go to http://info.ci.build.ge.com/ and click 'Support | Predix CI/CD (Beta) | Ask a Question'.